 “It is a pleasure to welcome Gilbert Holmes to the University of La Verne community.
 The task put before the search committee was to identify the best candidate who could bring vision, energy and commitment to this vital position at the College of Law.
 They have succeeded in doing just that,” University President Devorah Lieberman said.
 “His values mirror those of the university’s mission, and his professional strengths and insights make him the right choice at the right time to lead the College of Law.”

-According to University Provost Dr. Gregory Dewey, the appointment of Holmes will have a transformational impact on the law school, its students and the entire region.”
+University Provost Dr. Gregory Dewey expects Holmes to have a transformational impact on the law school, its students and the entire region.